Recoskie/JDasm/README.md

 The Microcode Disassembler.
 ------------------------------------------------------------

 It was cool to write it in JavaScript.
-The porject can be found <a href="https://github.com/Recoskie/X86-64-CPU-Binary-Code-Disassembler-JS">Here</a>.
+The project can be found <a href="https://github.com/Recoskie/X86-64-CPU-Binary-Code-Disassembler-JS">Here</a>.

 The disassembler is rebuilt in Java, for this project.